royhills/arp-scan/README.md

 If you are using a BSD operating system you may have the option of installing from a source ports collection as well as from a binary package.

 Ports automate the building and installation of source code and manage updates like a binary package.
 They also give the flexibility of installing from source.
 A source port won't be as up to date as the latest github though, but it might sometimes be more up to date than the corresponding binary package.
+I consider ports to be aimed at more advanced users than binary packages.

 The details on how to install an `arp-scan` source port depend on your distribution.